The most dreaded word a rental property owner wants to hear is EVICTION!

 Here at San Diego Premier Property Management we’ve only encountered two evictions in the course of 15 years with hundreds of rental properties under professional management, a feat that we’re proud of.

-In the event that you’re faced with the possibility of having to evict your tenants, here are 5 Things to Try Before Evicting Tenants.
+In the event that you’re faced with the possibility of evicting tenants in San Diego, here are 5 Things to Try Before Evicting Tenants.

 1. Review The Lease